Ross Forms for Transfer Credit

 Current BBA students in good may request permission from the Ross Registrar’s Office to transfer in up to 9.0 credit hours total in non-business courses from another accredited U.S. institution during their time in the BBA program.
 This could be after the First-Year, Sophomore, or Junior year, during summer sessions.

-Important: Students may not enroll concurrently with another college or university while enrolled in a regular term at UM Ross School of Business.
+Important: Credits earned from coursework completed concurrently during a time that overlaps with the Fall or Winter terms after starting at the Ross School of Business will not be accepted for transfer credit.
+Students should not enroll concurrently with another college or university while enrolled in a regular term at UM Ross School of Business.
 BBA students are expected to be registered only at UM Ross School of Business during the Fall and Winter terms.
 Ross School of Business will only accept transfer credit that comes from an accredited U.S. school of record.
 Note: the only exception to this policy is credit for the equivalent of ECON 102 at the London School of Economics, England, which does not need a U.S. school of record.

 Steps to Take